dwiepert/master_audio/README.md

 See examples of using ASR model in [run_asr.py](https://github.com/dwiepert/master_audio/blob/main/run_asr.py).
 Please note that Whisper models take a longer time to transcribe an audio file depending on the length of the file as it was originally built to only handle 30s clips.

+If not running with a dataset, set `--rundataset` to false.

+The main arguments to change are:
+* `--input_dir` and `--output_dir`, either local or GCS.
+Generally, if working with a dataset they would be the same directory.
+* `--tasks`, to set which speech tasks to transcribe.
+We skip AMR/SMR/Vowel Prolongation as default.
+* `--model_type`, `--model_size`, and `--checkpoint`. `--model_type` should be one of 'whisper' or 'w2v2'.
+The `model_size` is only for naming conventions in this code, but for all download functions, it is the key for the models to download (see [`_constants.py`](https://github.com/dwiepert/master_audio/blob/main/master_audio/constants/_constants.py)).
+The `--checkpoint` should be a full file path either locally or in GCS to a directory/file containing a pretrained model.
+* If using GCS, don't forget to set `--cloud` to True for whichever items are stored in the cloud and give the `--bucket_name`, `--project_name`, and a `--local_dir`.

+All other arguments have defaults that don't need to be changed, but you can if you want to.
+Notably, you may want to change `--pause_s`, the threshold time for a pause to be considered a long pause in seconds.
+You could also change parameters for preprocessing the audio or choosing to load audio as a waveform rather than keeping it as a path (only compatible with `wav2vec2`).

+By default this will save a json with the transcriptions to the output directory, but if running for a dataset, it will also save the transcription in the individual metadata.json

 ### Models and functionality
 Teo types of models are available to use: Whisper, W2V2.
 Note that whisper does NOT allow non-words while W2V2 does.